Ruskin Heights, Kansas City: The housing boom

 In the 1970s, 1960s, and 1950s, the suburb of Ruskin Heights experienced a record high in homeowners and general population.
 People were moving into Ruskin Heights at record speed, even in the aftermath of the F5 tornado that had just hit it in 1957.
 Ruskin Heights managed to rebuild in about 10 years, but critics have criticized it, saying that it is still not the same.
 A total of 3,106 houses were made during the Ruskin Boom of the 1960s and 1950s.
 Ever since, the rate and amount of houses being built have significantly stagnated.

 As Kansas City's African-American population expanded, Ruskin Heights became more diversified during the 1970s and saw its first African-American families move into the area.
 Along with Kansas City, Ruskin Heights has also undergone extensive rebuilding and infrastructure development.
 However, this has led to a soaring high in crime rates, due to poor-quality housing, and poverty.
 The Ruskin Heights crime-rate is 348% higher than Missouri's crime rate.

 Modern age (1980–present)

 In the 1980s, Bannister Mall was originated in Ruskin Heights, peaking in the same decade it was created.
 However, due to lack of demand and rising operation costs, it closed down for good in 2007.

 Since 1990 Ruskin Heights population has fallen by 9%.
 During that time, many white families moved away, which set off the population decline.
 Caucasians made up 86 percent of the population in 1990, and 53 percent by 2000.
 In 2010, the area was 38 percent white and 59 percent African-American.
 Due to declining population, the construction and housing industries of Ruskin Heights had come to a full-stop.
 Other industries that revolved around physical business also started to slow down their growth as well.
-In the 21st century, Ruskin Heights did not find good but kept going down the same path it already was in.